Montclair State University, College of the Arts, Department of Art & Design

 Design Brief for Photoshop Exercise

-Working from photographs, sketches, or other media and, using Illustrator, create a full-body self portrait.
-The completed self-portrait can be a realistic rendering, caricature, or a combination of these elements.
+Working from photographs, sketches, or other media and, using Photoshop, create 6 web banners highlighting a “cause” that could be presented to a client for their website needs.
+The completed web banners can be realistic rendering, caricature, or a combination of these elements.

-The self-portrait will be drawn, in its entirety, using Illustrator.
-No portions of the project can be imported from Photoshop, or any other illustration program.
+The web banners and website style frames will be created, in its entirety, using Photoshop.
+No portions of the project can be imported from Illustration, or any other Adobe CS program or template.

 Note weekly calendar.